rshanreddy/os_repo_monitor/README.md

 This library includes tools for monitoring interesting open-source repositories on GitHub.
 The pre-loaded search queries generate reporting specifically for AI/LLM-focused repos with over 500 stars but the query terms are easy to interchange for other terms depending on your intended usage.

 **daily_osmonitor and weekly_osmonitor**
-Automated tools that track and analyze trending AI/ML repositories on GitHub, generating daily and weekly reports with growth metrics and intelligent summaries.
+track and analyze trending AI/ML repositories on GitHub, generating daily and weekly reports with growth metrics and intelligent summaries.

 ## Features
 🤖 Tracks AI/ML repositories using GitHub's search API